charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 * @Expert_component / @Human_expert / @Design_role (or @Human_expert_static / @Expert_component_static)

 @Expert_component is interchangeable with @Human_expert.
-All simulation of human expert can be understood as a component doing this responsability.
+All simulation of human expert can be understood as a component doing this responsibility.
 From our example of network programming:

 ```java